mahdiehmortazavi/LeetCode-LeaderBoard-API/README.md

 ## Internal Leaderboard

 Together with my teacher Reza Shokrzad ([rezashokrzad](https://github.com/rezashokrzad)), we created an internal leaderboard for our community, DSLanders at Cafetadris([cafetadris](https://cafetadris.com)).
-This leaderboard uses LeetCode data to rank users based on their performance in terms of best runtime and memory usage for each LeetCode task.
-Additionally, users earn extra points for giving presentations about a LeetCode task or related concepts such as Algorithms or Data Structures during the week ([DSLanders LeetCode Leaderboard](https://docs.google.com/spreadsheets/d/1L5MzMm9sruHGk4nkCKXRhHN_Z4S8ReLkp0BwwcFggJ0/edit?gid=949630897#gid=949630897)).
+This leaderboard uses LeetCode data to rank users based on their performance in terms of best runtime and memory usage for each LeetCode problems.
+Additionally, users earn extra points for giving presentations about a LeetCode problems or related concepts such as Algorithms or Data Structures for specific problems ([DSLanders LeetCode Leaderboard](https://docs.google.com/spreadsheets/d/1L5MzMm9sruHGk4nkCKXRhHN_Z4S8ReLkp0BwwcFggJ0/edit?gid=949630897#gid=949630897)).

 ## LeetCode GraphQL API